stripe/stripe-demo-connect-roastery-saas-platform/README.md

 # Roastery demo SaaS platform using Stripe Connect

+**NOTE: this demo uses the OAuth method to connect Stripe accounts.
+For an example that uses the API method, see [Connect Onboarding for Standard accounts](https://github.com/stripe-samples/connect-onboarding-for-standard).**

 This sample shows how to build a coffee roastery themed SaaS platform using [Stripe Checkout](http://stripe.com/checkout) and [Stripe Connect](https://stripe.com/connect), where coffee roasteries can signup to get their website and wholesale shop with just a few clicks.
 The Roastery platform takes an application fee for every transaction happening on the platform.

 Platform owners re on-boarded using [Stripe Connect Standard](https://stripe.com/connect) where they connect their existing Stripe account.
 When the marketplace accepts funds via card payments, the funds are routed to the seller's Stripe accounts as a part of each marketplace transaction.